shree675/React-Package-Helper/README.md

 ## About

-npm Package Helper is a simple Chrome extension that is designed to help users in choosing and browsing different [nmpjs packages](https://docs.npmjs.com/about-packages-and-modules).
+npm Package Helper is a simple Chrome extension that is designed to help users in choosing and browsing different [npmjs packages](https://docs.npmjs.com/about-packages-and-modules).

 ## What it does